excanny/TwiteeNew/README.md

 twits /and like them.

 ## Using Twitee on POSTMAN
-After the JWT is generated upon a successful login, use "Authorization : 'generated.token.value'" to access the protected routes in POSTMAN
+After the JWT is generated upon a successful login, use "Authorization : 'generated.jwttoken.value'" to access the protected routes in POSTMAN

 ## Routes Overview